The Safest and Most Dangerous Places in Muscatine County, IA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Muscatine County is $290 per year, which is $175 less than the national average and $36 less than Iowa's state average.
-Below we compare counties similar to Muscatine County:
+The overall cost of crime per resident in Muscatine County is $290 per year, which is $175 less than the national average and $36 less than Iowa's state average.
+The comparison below uses counties similar to Muscatine County:

 • In Scott County, IA, crime costs $372 per person, which is $82 more than in Muscatine County.